rymdkraftverk/level1/docs/api-client.md

 **enabled** | Function | [ ] | true | Can be set to false to prevent the behaviors timer from being updated **data** | Object | [ ] | - | An object that can hold arbitrary data.

+Note: If loop is `true`, the value of `removeOnComplete` is ignored

 onInit({ entity, data })

 onUpdate({ entity, data, counter })

-The timer counter can be used with animations
+The counter can be used with animations

 onComplete({ entity, data })

 onRemove({ entity, data })

-If loop is `true`, the value of `removeOnComplete` is ignored

 #### Returns